tullo-x86/kaiju-2016/README.md

 # Kaiju Flambeaux Corps lightsuits

-GPLv2-licenced goodness for bootstrapping your radio-synchronised LED project.
-Includes the patterns displayed in the [2015 Chewbacchus parade][1].

-**Note for parade krewe members**: This is *not* the program we will be running in Chewbacchus 2016!
-This is the open-source framework for LED control which that project uses, and contains the 2015 patterns as an example of implementation.
+This is the program that we will be running on the 2016 Kaiju Flambeaux Corps suits, pedalcart and flambeauxs.

 ## Getting started